Pantabangan Dam: Design

 The dam is a 107 m tall and 1615 m long embankment-type with 12000000 cuyd of homogeneous earth-fill and an impervious core.
 The crest of the dam is 12 m wide while the widest part of its base is 535 m.
 The dam's crest sits at an elevation of 232 m and is composed of three sections: the main dam, a saddle dam, and an auxiliary dam located with the spillway.
 The spillway is a chute-type controlled by three radial gates but equipped with an overflow section as well.
 The design discharge of the spillway is 4200 m3/s.
 The dam's reservoir has a gross capacity of 2996000000 m3 and 2083000000 m3 of that volume is active (or useful) for irrigation and power.
 The dam sits at the head of a 853 km2 catchment area known as the Pantabangan–Carranglan Watershed Forest Reserve and its reservoir has a surface area of 69.62 km2 and elevation of 230 m when at its maximum level.
 The reservoir's life is estimated at 107 years due to silt from denudation.
 The dam was designed to withstand an intensity 8 earthquake.

 The power house is located at the base of the main dam and contains two 60 MW Francis turbine-generators for an installed capacity of 120 MW.
 Each turbine receives water via a 6 m diameter penstock.
 When the water is discharged, it is released into a 250 m long tailrace channel where it re-enters the river.

+Pantabangan Aquaculture Park Project

+In 2024, the Bureau of Fisheries and Aquatic Resources unveiled its strategic 2023 to 2028 plan of Pantabangan Aquaculture Park Project expansion by creating more fish cages made of petroleum-based High-density polyethylene in the Pantabangan reservoir for tilapia grow-out culture.